oscr/raspberrypi_linux/README.md

     root@qemux86:~# uname -a
     Linux qemux86 4.1.17-yocto-standard #1 SMP PREEMPT Sun Apr 17 11:00:20 CEST 2016 i686 GNU/Linux

 Congratulations!
-You have now built and executed Poky in QEMU.
+You have now built Poky and run it in QEMU!

 ##Step 2: Making our own layer and recipe
-In the previous step we built Poky without any changes.
+In the previous part we built Poky without making any changes.
 In this step we're going to customize it by adding a layer that will contain an example recipe and our custom image.

 Make sure that you're in the `poky` folder (for me that's `/home/oscar/yocto/poky`)

 We will now generate our layer and example recipe.
 In the example I will call the layer `squeed` and the the recipe for `helloSqueed`.
-Please feel free to name yours whatever you like, but remeber to change the name in the examples that follow.
+Please feel free to name yours whatever you like, but don't forget to change the name everywhere if you do!

     yocto-layer create squeed
     Please enter the layer priority you'd like to use for the layer: [default: 6] 10